Context Plane: A Point of View

 Early findings

 Cold and filter-heavy paths dominate the pain.
-When shards aren’t cached or when one adds heavy filters (for example, many entity IDs, time ranges), tail latency blows up—for example, hybrid cold p99 in the tens of seconds in early runs.
-That’s the main gap vs. “napkin math”: cache locality and filter evaluation cost.
-Thus the next bets include filter-first candidate reduction, better shard prefetch, and keeping hot loops SIMD-friendly (more below).
+When shards sit uncached or when you add heavy filters (e.g. many entity IDs, time ranges), tail latency blows up (e.g. hybrid cold p99 in the tens of seconds in early runs.
+That marks the main gap vs. “napkin math”: cache locality and filter evaluation cost.
+So the next bets include filter-first candidate reduction, better shard prefetch, and keeping hot loops SIMD-friendly (more below).

 Zero-cost abstractions can still hide cost.
 I’ve re-read work like turbopuffer’s post on zero-cost abstractions vs SIMD: iterators that return one element per next() can prevent the compiler from vectorizing.
 The fix uses batched iterators and tight loops over contiguous data.
-The implementation lacks an LSM-style merge iterator so far, but the lesson holds: profile first, then look at LLVM IR or flame graphs when the numbers don’t match the model.
+The codebase lacks an LSM-style merge iterator so far, but the lesson holds: profile first, then look at LLVM IR or flame graphs when the numbers don’t match the model.
 Mechanical sympathy beats trusting the abstraction.

-Benchmarks (early 2026)
+Benchmarks

 All from a single machine, same benchmark harness.

-p50 latency (ms)—warm paths in single digits to low tens; cold and hybrid higher:
+p50 latency (ms): warm paths in single digits to low tens, cold and hybrid higher:

 xychart